omarfessi/UDACITY-CapstoneProject/README.md

 ## Future proof scenario
-  -  If I had 100x times the size of the processed files I would have to set up a bigger Spark cluster with more computation and high performance nodes.
+  -  If I had 100x times the size of the processed files I would still load the data into AWS S3, then use spark to do EDA, load it back to S3 and finally ETL into Redshift.
-  -  As my datasets are  one time files there is no real need for automation, but in a real case with data that would come every day from report I would setup a daily workflow with AirFlow and split all the logic included in this notebook in several task in a @daily DAG.
+  -  I would set up an Airflow pipeline which runs Python scripts or Airflow operators, with a SLA to ensure the job runs by 7 am each day.
   -  Redshift is a good fit if 100 persons would need to access the data, it should be able to handle this with no problem.
+We could increase the specs of our cluster if it was not fast enough to serve everyone.

 ## Infrastruce and Configuration
 To laverage the power of Spark -which is basically a distributed processing system used for big data workloads- I set up an EMR cluster on Amazon Web Services to execute fast calculation via a cluster of machines.